 AbdurRafae 🏅

-On April 22, 2024, the Early Sharing Prize was claimed by Abdur Rafae for his notebook Improved Code Interpretation.
+On April 22, 2024, the Early Sharing Prize was won by Abdur Rafae for his notebook Improved Code Interpretation.
 Rafae’s approach laid the groundwork for the strategies that would go on to define the competition’s later stages.
-His solution achieved this by employing a variety of techniques including:
+His solution achieved this by employing a variety of techniques:

 - Model Selection: Utilizing the DeepSeek-Math-7B RL model made the solution more robust and reliable.